 How to avoid temptation

 There is this common belief that we resist temptation using our willpower and that if you can’t, then you’re a weak person.
 The thing is, the research doesn’t actually agree with that.
 Those people who are the best at not being tempted by something do so not through their immense mental energy reserves, but by making sure they aren’t tempted in the first place.

 These people manage to sidestep temptation by making sure they can’t be tempted.
 Perhaps they block the internet or specific sites.
 Or they make it harder to do the things that distract them.
 In this way, when the automatic pilot that tries to get us to do fun things kicks in, they have enough time to take control back and get back to what they’re trying to do.

-This strategy works well, because by not depleting your willpower on resisting temptation, you can instead focus it on getting the work done that you’re supposed to.
+This strategy works well because by not depleting your willpower on resisting temptation, you can instead focus it on getting the work done that you’re supposed to.

 Studying isn’t always fun.
 Often there are far more interesting things to do out there.
 But you do have to get through it.
 For that reason, you need some goods strategies to get and keep yourself going.
-Here are some of ideas I’ve used.
+Here are some of the ideas I’ve used.
 Turn them to your best advantage!

 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid for schools around the US—for FREE!